yesodweb/yesod-cookbook/Wish-List.md

 There is a proposal to improve the per-request cache in ticket #268, based on a `Typeable` type-tagged key map.
 This type of keys could be used for typesafe storage in a modular way in more places, without polluting everything with type variables, for example:

 * Generalize sessions, instead of a Map Text ByteString, make something akin to `(Typeable key, Serializable a) => Map key a`, the current `lookupSession` and `setSession` session map could then just be stored under one key.
 This would make it easier to make an `addMessage` that builds a list of messages to be displayed, and also for subsites or widgets to store their session things under their own key.
-* Per request storage: store widgets or database lookup results in a cache: one could define cacheable entities that get automatically cached during the whole request, with optional parameters.
 * Flexible general-purpose caching: a bit more complex than per-request cache because of the longer lifetime: use the API for making caches (preferred storage location: foundation type?) with a longer lifetime, for caching things like RSS feeds, updates from remote sites, that only need to be regenerated once in a while.
 API functions for automatically expiring cache items after a fixed amount of time, or explicitly expiring.

 ## Persistent

 There are a lot of potential tasks here, including plenty of relatively green field coding opportunities (implement a new backend), or even API redesign.

 * projections, or sub-selects, where you only want a portion of your data fields returned.
 This was discussed on web-devel.
 The only reasonable implementation given was to stick either a default value or an undefined in the fields you don’t want.
+I think Groundhog figured out a strategy.

 ## Deployment

-* Integation with ekg for monitoring
+* By default add gc-monitoring-wai or [StatsWeb](https://github.com/wmoss/StatsWeb) for monitoring
 * Faster deployment with binary diffs, perhaps using bsdiff of courgette.
 * A documented technique for zero-downtime (amazon load balancer?)